-Ground lease is a kind of lease where the lease agreement is written in such a way that the tenant of the property will be authorized to do all the necessary developments during the lease period and then the property will be handed over to the property owner including the developments and changes the tenant has made during the period of lease.
+A ground lease is a kind of lease where the lease agreement is written in such a way that the tenant of the property will be authorized to do all the necessary developments during the lease period.
+Then the property will be handed over to the property owner, including the developments and changes the tenant has made during the period of the lease.

 It is a source of income for the landlords since they are getting improved and renovated piece of land, which they have provided earlier to the tenants.
-It is also known as economic rent.
-It has been witnessed that this type of ground lease agreement is generally made when the lease period for a long time; for example, 50-60 years or more.
+It is also known as economic rentEconomic RentEconomic rent is the amount paid to the owner of a factor of production in excess of the cost that must be incurred in order to use such factors in the production process.
+It is the amount paid for goods that were not produced..
+It has been witnessed that this type of ground lease agreement is generally made when the lease period for a long time, for example, 50-60 years or more.

 Types of Ground Lease

 There are two types of Ground Lease one is Subordinated and unsubordinated.